Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Technically, no — because you're able to roll the premium into your mortgage amount and pay it as part of your mortgage payments.

 Mortgage closing costs are paid for separately by your closing date (they can't be added to your mortgage) and include things like Land Transfer Tax and Adjustment Costs.
-If you can't come up with the funds, your deal could be in jeopardy, so make sure to budget for these expenses.
+If you can't come up with these funds, your deal could be in jeopardy, so make sure to budget for these expenses.

 We've got you covered — with great advice and your best rate.